 social anxiety

-rejection from loved ones
+possible rejection from loved ones

-experience of trauma
+experiencing of psychological trauma

-social normalisation in social circles and venues
+normalisation of smoking and vaping in social circles and venues

-links to alcohol and other drug use.
+links to alcohol and other drug use

-How to stop smoking?
+How to stop smoking and vaping

 Set up a quit plan.